0xPolygon/account-abstraction-invoker/README.md

 yarn hardhat test
 ```

 To redeploy contracts, set environment variable `REDEPLOY=true`.
-Otherwise, last deployed contract will be used.
+Otherwise, last deployed contracts will be used.

 ## Acknowledgements